 \subsection{Experiments}

-To test the performance of \sysname{}, we use ReProver~\citep{yang_leandojo_2023} as the underlying tactic policy $\pi_0$, with the Encoder $E$ and Predictor $P$ components as defined in Section~\ref{sec:prelim}.
-We chose ReProver as it is a small ($\sim$ 300M parameters), popular and performant open source model, allowing us to run our experiments in a reasonable time frame.
+We test the performance of \sysname{} with two setups.
+We first use ReProver~\citep{yang_leandojo_2023} as the underlying tactic policy $\pi_0$, as it is a small ($\sim$ 300M parameters) and popular open source proving model, allowing us to run extensive experiments and ablations in a reasonable time frame.
 To evaluate our approach over a large (7B) state-of-the-art model, we also present a smaller scale experiment using InternLM2.5-Step-Prover~\citep{wu_internlm25-stepprover_2024}.
-We run our experiments in Lean~3~\citep{felty_lean_2015} using the BAIT~\citep{lamont_bait_2024} platform with a modified LeanDojo~\citep{yang_leandojo_2023} environment, where we set an environment timeout of 600 seconds per proof attempt.
+We run our experiments in Lean~\citep{felty_lean_2015} using the BAIT~\citep{lamont_bait_2024} platform with a modified LeanDojo~\citep{yang_leandojo_2023} environment, where we set an environment timeout of 600 seconds per proof attempt.
 We train a \combinedmodel{} model for Reprover and a \combinedbatchedmodel{} model for InternLM from Section~\ref{sec:transition_exp}, using transitions from their respective base models.
-The Encoder and Predictor components to generate tactic embeddings and quality scores as per Algorithm~\ref{alg:filtering}.
-We first examine the performance of \sysname{} without any hyperparameter tuning, setting $\lambda_s = \lambda_{\tau}= 0$, $\theta=1$.
+The Encoder and Predictor components then generate tactic embeddings and quality scores as per Algorithm~\ref{alg:filtering}.
+We first examine the performance of \sysname{} without hyperparameter tuning, setting $\lambda_s = \lambda_{\tau}= 0$, $\theta=1$.
 We then perform ablation studies (~\ref{sec:ablation}) with ReProver over miniF2F-valid to examine the influence of the hyperparameters on the tactic success rate, execution time and diversity of the environment response.
-For miniF2F-test, we allow the model four attempts per proof to increase confidence in the results, while for miniF2F-valid we allow one attempt per configuration to facilitate a wider set of ablations.
+For miniF2F-test, we allow the model multiple attempts per proof to increase confidence in the results, while for miniF2F-valid we allow one attempt per configuration to allow a wider set of ablations.
 We also present an additional experiment over the larger LeanDojo benchmark in Appendix~\ref{sec:leandojo}.